 Creating a reassuring homepage

-With an administration change came the desire to rework the page to reflect a new vision.
+The consumerfinance.gov homepage is the face of the Consumer Financial Protection Bureau (CFPB), and with an administration change came the desire to rework the page to reflect a new vision.
 My team redesigned the page to speak directly to American consumers and lead them to critical resources.

-My role
+My contributions

 1.